 Politicians continually tell us that anyone can get ahead.
 But is that really true?
-This important book takes readers behind the closed doors of elite employers to reveal how class affects who gets to the top.
+This important, best-selling book takes readers behind the closed doors of elite employers to reveal how class affects who gets to the top.

 This is a rich, ambitious book that demands we take seriously not just the glass but also the class ceiling.